-- 1.1.
-The rights of organisation of Formula 1 races and championships are owned and ruled by the UIM which has granted the management of the competition to the UIM Council. - The Council may update these rules whenever necessary on request of the F1 Daily Management Committee. - 1.2.
+1.1.
+The rights of organisation of Formula 1 races and championships are owned and ruled by the UIM which has granted the management of the competition to the UIM Council.

+The Council may update these rules whenever necessary on request of the F1 Daily Management Committee.

+1.2.
 The Formula 1 daily Management Committee is responsible for the championship daily management.
-This committee is composed of the Promoter (1 vote), the Formula 1 Committee Chairman (casting vote), the team owners representative (1 vote), and the drivers representative (1 vote only on safety issues). - The Formula 1 World Championship is governed solely by the UIM international rules for circuit racing, as published in the white and blue pages of the Circuit Rules Handbook. - 1.3.
+This committee is composed of the Promoter (1 vote), the Formula 1 Committee Chairman (casting vote), the team owners representative (1 vote), and the drivers representative (1 vote only on safety issues).

+The Formula 1 World Championship is governed solely by the UIM international rules for circuit racing, as published in the white and blue pages of the Circuit Rules Handbook.

+- 1.3.
 The Formula 1 UIM commissioner must check new venues in due time before an event can be sanctioned, as well as the Formula 1 UIM commissioner must be appointed for each race. - 1.4.
-A Formula 1 Protest Judge will be nominated for each event and will adjudicate on all protests. - The protest judge must be named in the advance programme. - 1.5.
-The Officer of the Day must speak fluent English. - The following officials have to be Club, NA or UIM officials:- O.O.D., deputy O.O.D., safety officer, technical officer/scrutineer, time keeper, pit marshal; pontoon marshal and starter. - 1.6.
+A Formula 1 Protest Judge will be nominated for each event and will adjudicate on all protests.

+The protest judge must be named in the advance programme.

+1.5.
+The Officer of the Day must speak fluent English.

+The following officials have to be Club, NA or UIM officials:- O.O.D., deputy O.O.D., safety officer, technical officer/scrutineer, time keeper, pit marshal; pontoon marshal and starter.

+- 1.6.
 It is strictly not permitted to grant club-membership for the duration of the race meeting to interested outside parties. - 1.7.
-The UIM flag must be flown from a prominent position at each event.
+The UIM flag must be flown from a prominent position at each event. - 1.8 The allocation of paddock positions shall be made on basis of the position of each Team's best driver in the final ranking of the previous season and respecting the preference for the Teams of the organizing city and/or country."

-2 RACE FORMAT